topce/YUTF-8/README.md

 YUTF-8 is my charachter encoding standard that similar like  UTF-8 that swap YUSCII charachters.
-So

-It could be used to in 3 variation to encode
+It could be used to in 3 variation to encode (use BOM  chrs for this?)
 Serbian Latin (Slovenian and Croatian as well),
 Serbian Cyrillic,
 Macedonin Cyrillic.